Eastern Ontario Soccer League

 1. Determine "why" you were dismissed.

-The referee should have listed a reason using a red card code in the R column on the game sheet.
-If this code is missing, or if you would like to confirm the reason for the dismissal before the dismissal report is made available to your Club and Team Official online then contact the EODSL.
+The referee will have listed a reason using a dismissal code in the R column on the game sheet.
+If this code is missing, or if you would like to confirm the reason for the dismissal before the dismissal report is made available to your Club and Team Official online then contact the EOSL within 48 hours.

-Following each game the Match Official's dismissal report is made available on the EODSL website to the Team Officials and the Club.
+Following each game the Match Official's dismissal report is made available on the EOSL website to the Team Officials and the Club.
 The reason for the dismissal as well as a description of the incident(s) will be included.

 2. Determine if you Agree or Disagree with the Dismissal